swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

     }
 }

-/// Constructs commands to run during the build, including command lines,
+/// A command to run during the build, including executable, command lines,
 /// environment variables, initial working directory, etc. All paths should
-/// be based on the ones passed to the plugin in the target build context. protocol CommandConstructor {
+/// be based on the ones passed to the plugin in the target build context. enum Command {

     /// Creates a command to run during the build.
 The executable should be a
     /// tool returned by `TargetBuildContext.tool(named:)`, and any paths in